-- Talk and engage your baby in conversations to help them decipher words.
+- Talk and engage your baby in conversations to help him decipher words.

-- Listen and respond keenly to their muffled babbling to encourage communication.
+- Listen and respond keenly to muffled babbling to encourage communication.

-- Reading is a habit that opens a world to them.
-Read diligently to expand the horizons of their imagination and for better learning ability at a later stage.
+- Reading is a habit that opens a new world.
+Read diligently to expand the horizons of the baby’s imagination and for better learning ability at a later stage.

 - Involve in physical activity to strengthen the muscles for walking and running.

-- Ensure your home is baby safe as your baby can now grab anything and pop it in their mouth.
+- Ensure your home is baby safe as your baby can now grab anything and pop it in his mouth.

-Let your child explore their food by trying to eat themselves.
-It does sound like a mess, but it helps them relate to how food is put in their mouth.
+Let your child explore his food by trying to eat by himself.
+It does sound like a mess, but it helps him relate to how food is put in his mouth.
 Mealtime should not be controlled, but it should be a learning activity where the baby eventually becomes independent.
-Start by helping them pick up finger food like chopped fruits and vegetables in a variety of colours.
-Encourage them to use a spoon to feed themselves their pureed food even though it is messy.
+Start by helping him pick up finger food like chopped fruits and vegetables in a variety of colours.
+Encourage him to use a spoon to eat pureed food even though it is messy.

-At nine months, babies may reduce their hours of sleep and this transition could make them cranky and tired.
-Watch out for signs like itchy eyes, constant whining or any other cues.
+At nine months, babies may reduce their hours of sleep, and this transition could make them cranky and tired.
+Watch out for signs like itchy eyes, constant whining, or other such cues.
 Do not let your baby get overtired and try not to stay awake too late.
 Lost sleep could be compensated at night.
 Establish a routine for everyone’s benefit.